kingsdigitallab/kdl/frontend/src/slides/2025-venice-keynote.md

 {% slide %}

-## What is a Digital Research Infratsructure in our context?
+## What is a Digital Research Infrastructure in our context?

 DRI in the Arts & Humanities, in a UK University and with a specific business model - how to collaborate with us and how do we collaborate?

 <aside class="notes">

 - focus on processes and expertise (not so much on methods and resources)
-- DECIDE whether tyo add an image?
+- DECIDE whether to add an image?
+Venice infrastructure?

 </aside>